-The bio-pesticides research usually involves insects or bacteria that either eat/destroy the pests of the crop plants mentioned or are vectors for a disease agent which will act against a specific pest of the crop plant.
-The crop plants are not being modified it is the insects, bacteria, or viruses which are being isolated, purified, and studied.
+The bio-pesticides research usually involves insects or bacteria that either eat/destroy the pests of the crop plants mentioned or are vectors for a disease agent, which will act against a specific pest of the crop plant.
+The crop plants are not being modified, but rather it is the insects, bacteria or viruses that are being isolated, purified, and studied.

-Products, which can be sprayed and that utilize Ribonucleic Acid Interference (RNAi) are being developed.
+Products, which can be sprayed and that utilize Ribonucleic Acid Interference (RNAi), are being developed.
 At the field testing and release stage, these products pose potential issues for the regulators.